btclaw/btclaw-miner/docs/PROTOCOL.md

 1. **Witness → OP_RETURN**: The `opr` field in the inscription JSON equals `SHA256(OP_RETURN_payload)`.
 2. **OP_RETURN → Witness**: The `w=` value in the OP_RETURN equals the first 8 bytes of `SHA256(Witness_JSON_without_opr)`.

-The `pk` field participates in the Witness hash, meaning the minter's identity is cryptographically embedded in the interlock.
-Changing the public key breaks the hash chain.
+The `pk` field and the `proof` object both participate in the Witness hash, meaning the minter's identity and full node proof are cryptographically embedded in the interlock.
+Changing any field breaks the hash chain.

 ### 3.5 Transaction Outputs